open-mmlab/mmrazor/README.md

 Major features:
 - **Compatibility**

-  MMRazor can be easily applied to various projects in OpenMMLab, due to similar architecture design of OpenMMLab as well as the decoupling of slimming algorithms and vision tasks.
+  MMRazor can be easily applied to various projects in OpenMMLab, due to the similar architecture design of OpenMMLab as well as the decoupling of slimming algorithms and vision tasks.

 - **Flexibility**